stride3d/stride-docs/en/manual/files-and-folders/external-packages/publish-a-nuget-package.md

 ### [Command line](#tab/packing-command-line)

-In order to pack a package using the command line, use the `dotnet` command.
+In order to pack using the command line, use the `dotnet` command.

 ```bash
 dotnet pack path/to/the/package